rvosa/bio-phylo-forest-dbtree/docs/paper.md

 | Green Genes       | [@DeSantis:2006]  | 10.6084/m9.figshare.4620214 |
 | ALLMB             | [@Smith:2018]     | 10.6084/m9.figshare.9747638 |
 | Open Tree of Life | [@Hinchliff:2015] | 10.6084/m9.figshare.9750509 |

+The benchmarking results, including shell scripts that demonstrate the invocation of the tree pruner are available as a data package under DOI 10.6084/m9.figshare.10273940

 \newpage